 It is frustrating to be gung-ho about something important and watch it wither away to apathy or outright frustration before it is finished.

 My husband Warren and I are pros at getting things done.
 It has always been true, but it is even more so since we first had the idea to travel the world in 2008.
-We eventually made our journey into a lifestyle media business called Married with Luggage, and we create books and videos to show other people how to create the life they really want from the life they already have.
-We challenge ourselves personally and creatively to do new things, publicly and privately, and we mostly succeed.
+We eventually made our journey into a lifestyle media business called Married with Luggage that we kept for many years (we retired it to pursue other entrepreneurial ventures), and we created books and videos to show other people how to create the life they really want from the life they already have.
+We challenged ourselves personally and creatively to do new things, publicly and privately, and we mostly succeed.

 I’m not writing this to brag.
 I’m writing because people notice these things, and we get this question a lot via email and in person: